pepi55/Proeve/README.md

  * Warnings should be treated as errors.
  * Always commit a working build.
  * Always add protection level to method/variable.
+ * Use events if you want a static function except if it has to be called every frame.

 ## Contributors
 Lieske Timmermans, Sharon Jansen, Angelina Mendes Duarte, Dejorden Moerman, Kerim Birlik, Jesse Stam, Petar Dimitrov.